Blockchain, Machine Learning, and AI meet Law Firm Management: How to dramatically improve your speed, efficiency, and productivity

 As with other enterprises, the field of law firm management is being disrupted by artificial intelligence.
 Artificial Intelligence, or AI, refers to mechanical simulation of human cognitive functions.
 Drawing on algorithms (a process or set of rules to be followed in calculations), computers can now interpret data, recognize patterns, and form conclusions at breakneck speed.

 Machine Learning is an application of Artificial Intelligence.
-Its focus is the continued development of computer programs that access data and use it to successfully learn, predict, and improve.
+Essentially, its focus is the continued development of computer programs that access data and use it to successfully learn, predict, and improve.

 There are many ways in which law firms can incorporate AI for better efficiency and productivity.
-For example:
+For instance:

 - Speed Reading and Research: Since computers read much faster than humans (i.e. a million pages per second more), AI can conduct rapid searches of vast data sets.

 - Fact-Checking: Rapid research does not have to come with a tradeoff.
-AI can also confirm facts and safeguard your credibility.
+In fact, AI can confirm facts and safeguard your credibility.

-- Quick Search and Retrieval: AI-enabled machines can find relevant files in mere seconds, no matter how large the cache of documents to sort through.
+- Quick Search and Retrieval: AI-enabled machines can find relevant files in mere seconds.
+This is true, no matter how large the cache of documents to sort.

 - Lead Scoring: AI can help identify high-value cases and preserve valuable attorney time (as with GrowPath’s proven lead-scoring method).